mushishi78/romsey-chamber/_members/hp-pump-services.md

 ---
 title: HP Pump Services
 category: Trades Services
-summary: We are specialists in High Pressure and Ultra High Pressure Water Jets & Pumps.
-We offer a fast and reliable range of services to all sectors of the Water Jetting Industry and with over 15 years of hands on experience.
 email: andy@hppumpservices.co.uk
 telephone: 01794 367 477 or 07536 098 366 or 07536 098 369
 website: 'http://www.hppumpservices.co.uk'